muskanmahajan37/FEC/README.md

 # FEC
+NiDUC 2 course at Wrocław University of Science and Technology.

+[FEC]

-FEC using Hamming Code and CRC
+Forward Error Correction simulation using Hamming Code and CRC.